Keratoconus: Symptoms, Causes, and Treatment

 Keratoconus is a condition in which the corneal tissue weakens, allowing the cornea to bulge outward, resulting in nearsightedness and other vision issues.
 The condition is chronic, but it can be managed with the right treatment or combination of treatments.
 If you are experiencing any changes in vision, or if you have received a keratoconus diagnosis, you should schedule a consultation at one of Dr. Andrew Holzman's five Washington, D.C.-area offices.
 He can help you to understand the condition and determine the best way to help you maintain vision.

 What is Keratoconus?

-Keratoconus is a degenerative genetic condition that affects the cornea (the dome-shaped frontal surface of the eye).
+Keratoconus is a degenerative condition that affects the cornea, which is the dome-shaped frontal surface of the eye.
 The cornea consists primarily of collagen, a natural protein that is present in the skin and connective tissues.
 The main cause of keratoconus is the breakdown of the corneal collagen due to an imbalance of enzymes.
-This thins the cornea, causing it to become thinner.
-As a result, the cornea begins to bulge outward, taking on a conical shape that causes vision to become blurry and the eyes to become increasingly sensitive to light.
-This condition usually begins in a patient's late teens, and almost always occurs in both eyes.
+This thins the cornea, causing it to bulge outward and take on a conical shape that causes blurred vision, nearsightedness, and increasing sensitivity to light.
+This condition usually begins in the late teens and almost always affects both eyes.

-Your vision is an invaluable asset, and we believe everyone deserves to be able to rely on their eyes.
-Contact our practice serving McLean, Charlottesville, and Rockville today if keratoconus or other conditions have compromised your ability to see clearly.
+Your vision is an invaluable asset, and our mission is to help you achieve the best focus possible.
+Contact our laser vision practice online today or call the office nearest you if keratoconus or other conditions have compromised your ability to see clearly.
 We have five locations throughout the area to make outstanding treatment accessible.